Fast Nonseparable Gaussian Stochastic Process with Application to Methylation Level Interpolation: Modeling multiple functional data

-The predictive distributions of model (\ref{equ:nonseparable2}) at unobserved CpG sites takes almost the same form in Lemma~\ref{lemma:pred_nonseparable1} by replacing $\mathbf R_i$ and $c_i(\cdot, \cdot)$ with $\mathbf {\tilde R}_i$ and $\tilde c_i(\cdot, \cdot)$ respectively.
-Figure~\ref{fig:plot_test_ppl_4} plots the predicted methylation levels as the black circles at 100 held-out CpG sites for 4 samples, with the examined methylation levels marked as the red circles.
+Figure~\ref{fig:plot_test_ppl_4} plots the predicted methylation levels as the black dots at 100 held-out CpG sites for 4 samples in the WGBS data, and held out methylation levels are marked as the red triangles.
 The prediction by the nonseparable GaSP model captures the pattern of the methylation levels reasonably well, with an adequate length of 95\% predictive interval, graphed as the shaded area. { A more detailed comparison between the nonseparable GaSP model and other computational feasible alternatives is given in Section~\ref{sec:numerical_nonseparable}.}